Military colours, standards and guidons

-In military organizations, the practice of carrying colours (or colors), standards, flags, or guidons, both to act as a rallying point for troops and to mark the location of the commander, is thought to have originated in Ancient Egypt some 5,000 years ago.
-The Roman Empire also made battle standards a part of their vast armies.
+In military organizations, the practice of carrying colours, standards, flags, or guidons, both to act as a rallying point for troops and to mark the location of the commander, is thought to have originated in Ancient Egypt some 5,000 years ago.
+The Roman Empire also made battle standards reading SPQR a part of their vast armies.
 It was formalized in the armies of Europe in the High Middle Ages, with standards being emblazoned with the commander's coat of arms.

 General use

-As armies became trained and adopted set formations, each regiment's ability to keep its formation was potentially critical to its, and therefore its army's, success.
+Military colours originally had a practical use in battle.
+As armies became trained and adopted set formations, each regiment's ability to keep its formation was potentially critical to its success, and therefore its entire army's success.
 In the chaos of battle, due to the amount of dust and smoke on a battlefield, soldiers needed to be able to determine where their regiment was.

 Regimental flags are generally awarded to a regiment by a head of state during a ceremony.
 They were therefore treated with respect as they represented the honour and traditions of the regiment.
 Colours may be inscribed with the names of battles or other symbols representing former achievements (see battle honours).

 Regiments tended to adopt "colour guards", composed of experienced or élite soldiers, to protect their colours.
 As a result, the capture of an enemy's standard was considered as a great feat of arms.

-They are never capriciously destroyed – when too old to use they are replaced and then laid-up in museums, religious buildings and other places of significance to their regiment.
+Standards and colours are never capriciously destroyed – when too old to use they are replaced and then laid up in museums, religious buildings and other places of significance to their regiment.
 However, in most modern armies, standing orders now call for the colours to be intentionally destroyed if they are ever in jeopardy of being captured by the enemy.

 Due to the advent of modern weapons, and subsequent changes in tactics, colours are no longer carried into battle, but continue to be used at events of formal character.